Starwood Hotels Rome

 Since 1906, the luxury Westin Excelsior Rome Hotel has hosted celebrities, statesmen and artists visiting the Eternal City.
 Not least because the hotel enjoys a prime location in the celebrated Via Veneto district of Rome, one time heart of the Dolcevita.
 Guests stay in 287 rooms.
 Of the 32 suites, the signature Villa Cupola is the largest in Europe.
 Additional services include the Westin Kids Club and amenities for younger guests and a new 3,200 sq. foot health club with treatment rooms, sauna, Turkish bath, Jacuzzi and indoor pool.

-The St. Regis Grand Hotel is located near Piazza Repubblica in central Rome.
+The St. Regis Rome is located near Piazza Repubblica in central Rome.
 The luxury hotel has recently undergone a meticulous $35 million restoration, but look closely at the ceiling of the main reception hall and you can still see homages to famous personalities of the Grand Tour such as Goethe and Lady Emma Hamilton.
-Guests can choose from 138 rooms and 23 suites.
-Each is furnished in a combination of Empire, Regency and Louis XV styles.
-Luxurious bathrooms and extremely comfortable beds ensure complete relaxation.